molinadavid/teslabox/README.md

 ### Dashcam
 Tesla would recognize the TeslaBox as standard USB.
 You can click save, honk or use voice commands to capture dashcam clips as you would normally.
 Just make sure the TeslaBox is connected properly and the "Record/ing" has a Red dot on the car quick-settings screen.

 If dashcam processing is enabled, clips will be uploaded to S3.
-If email and/or Telegram has been set up, you'll be notified there with a copy fo each clip (along with the event location).
+If email and/or Telegram has been set up, you'll be notified there with a quick preview and a link to both the event location map and the full video.

 The clip would start 0.9X seconds prior to the event ("red dot") and 0.1X seconds following the event.
 X is settable under *Admin > Dashcam duration*.

 ### Sentry
-If sentry processing is enabled and sentry mode is activated in the car, then similarly to dashcam every clip will be uploaded to S3 and notified.
+If sentry processing is enabled and sentry mode is activated in the car, then similarly to dashcam each event will be uploaded to S3 and notified.

-If early warning is enabled, then a thumbnail of the event will be uploaded to S3 and notified.

 The clip would start 0.4X seconds prior to the event ("red dot") and 0.6X seconds following the event.
 X is settable under *Admin > Sentry duration*.